williamverdolini/williamverdolini.github.com/README.md

-# Personal Blob About my Projects
+# Personal Blog About my Projects

 The lessons learned...coming soon.